dark-echo/gurgle/README.md

 The file.py provides an equivalent that simply takes a Journal log file as the first argument and consumes the FSDJump events in the same way.

 ## TODO
- - Authentication (using simple API application key).
- - Improve resilience of the POST to Google Sheets, which can sometimes fail and should be retried at least once.
  - Improve logging capabilities.
  - PowerShell client implementation that monitors player journals (for those not using EDDN feeder apps).
  - Further refactor, but without sacrificing simplicity.